soumyadeepSaha/netflix-gpt/README.md

 -Implemented sign out feature
 -Update profile api calls
 -Fetch from TMDB movies
+-Bugfix: Sign up user displayName and profile picture update
+-Bugfix: if the user is not logged in Redirect/browse to loggin in page and viceversa -unsubscribed to the onauthstatechanged callback.
+- use constant files for logos etc(dont hard quote inside many places rather save them in one place as constants and use them)
+-Add hardcoded Values to the constants file
+-Register  TMDB & Create an app and get access token -Get Data from TMDB API & create an app & get access token -Get Data from TMDB now playing movies list API -custom hook for now playing movies
+-create movieslice
+-update store with movies data
+-planning for maincontainer & secondary container -fetch data for trailer video
+-update store with trailer video data
+-embedded the YT video and make it autoplay and mute -tailwind classes to make maincontainer look awesome -Build Secondary component
 # Features
  -Login/sign UP
           -Sign In / Sign up form